 The immortality of the Bounts will eventually result in reduced mental stability.
 That’s something that’s revealed during the arc and something seen by how erratic the actions of the Bounts are, particularly during their invasion of the Soul Society.

-However, their leader, Jin Kariya, is on a whole other level, acting and behaving more like a psychopath with delusions of grandeur.
+However, their leader, Jin Kariya, is on a whole other level, acting and behaving more akin to a psychopath with delusions of grandeur.
 His ultimate goal is the mutually assured destruction of both the Soul Reapers and the Bounts, and he doesn’t care who has to die for that to happen, be that friend or foe.
 His battle with Byakuya was one of the few highlights, in our opinion, with his wind posing the perfect counter to Byakuya’s Zenbon Sakura – it was fun and action-packed, but even then, he remained unlikeable.

 Other arcs in Bleach introduce similar adversaries to Jin Kariya, only in those cases, the characters have unique nuances that make them interesting and likeable, even if they are trying to destroy life as we know it!